openshift/assisted-service/docs/Kube-API.md

 The InfraEnv controller will watch for NMState config creation/changes and search for corresponding InfraEnv resources to reconcile since we need to regenerate the image for those.

+:warning: **It is advised to create all NMStateConfigs resources before their corresponding InfraEnv.
+The reason is that InfraEnv doesn't have a way to know how many NMStateConfigs to expect; therefore, it re-creates its ISO when new NMStateConfigs are found.
+The new ISO automatically propagates to any agents that haven't yet started installing.**

 ### [Agent](https://github.com/openshift/assisted-service/blob/master/internal/controller/api/v1beta1/agent_types.go)
 The Agent CRD represents a Host that boot from an ISO and registered to a cluster.